ipums/ipumspy/docs/source/extracts.rst

     # submit your extract
     ipums.submit_extract(extract)

-Once an extract has been submitted, an extract ID number will be assigned to your extract.
+Once an extract has been submitted, an extract ID number will be assigned to it.

 .. code:: python

     extract.extract_id

 returns the extract id number assigned by the IPUMS extract system.
-In the case of your first extract, this code wil return
+In the case of your first extract, this code will return

 .. code:: python